Lukas2019/Umsonst-backend/README.md

 - Mehrere Standorte ermöglichen

 - offline chat speicherung
+- push notifications as data msg to open chat

 - more beautiful loader for changing the home circle
 - more beautiful loader for every page